open-contracting-extensions/eforms/docs/mapping.md

         "charges": [
           {
             "id": "user",
-            "title": "Revenue from the payment of fees and fines by the users", "estimatedValue": {
+            "title": "he estimated revenue coming from the users of the concession (e.g. fees and fines).", "estimatedValue": {
               "amount": 350,
               "currency": "EUR"